 The Cima lab's work is profiled as part of the current interactive exhibits in the Koch Institute Public Galleries.
 Watch a web version of the story here.

-Dr. Michael J. Cima is a Professor of Materials Science and Engineering at the Massachusetts Institute of Technology and has an appointment at the David H. Koch Institute for Integrative Cancer Research.
+Dr. Michael J. Cima is the David H. Koch Professor of Engineering and a Professor of Materials Science and Engineering at the Massachusetts Institute of Technology and has an appointment at the David H. Koch Institute for Integrative Cancer Research.
 He earned a B.S. in chemistry in 1982 (phi beta kappa) and a Ph.D. in chemical engineering in 1986, both from the University of California at Berkeley.
 Prof. Cima joined the MIT faculty in 1986 as an Assistant Professor.
 He was promoted to full Professor in 1995.
 He was elected a Fellow of the American Ceramics Society in 1997.
 Prof. Cima was elected to the National Academy of Engineering in 2011.
 He now holds the David H. Koch Chair of Engineering at MIT.
 He was appointed faculty director of the Lemelson-MIT Program in 2009 which is a program to inspire youth to be inventive and has a nationwide reach.

 Prof. Cima is author or co-author of over two hundred peer reviewed scientific publications, thirty seven US patents, and is a recognized expert in the field of materials processing.
 Prof. Cima is actively involved in materials and engineered systems for improvement in human health such as treatments for cancer, metabolic diseases, trauma, and urological disorders.
 Prof. Cima's research concerns advanced forming technology such as for complex macro and micro devices, colloid science, MEMS and other micro components for medical devices that are used for drug delivery and diagnostics, high-throughput development methods for formulations of materials and pharmaceutical formulations.
 He is a coinventor of MIT’s three dimensional printing process.
 His research has led to the development of chemically derived epitaxial oxide films for HTSC coated conductors.
 He and collaborators are developing implantable MEMS devices for unprecedented control in the delivery of pharmaceuticals and implantable diagnostic systems.
 Finally, through his consulting work he has been a major contributor to the development of high throughput systems for discovery of novel crystal forms and formulations of pharmaceuticals.